DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 When using her ***hail of daggers***, Volenta prefers to target the players instead of Father Lucian.
 As she fights them, she taunts Father Lucian gleefully, noting, "I'd intended to rip out your throat in front of your cute little congregation, but I guess decorating the church steps with your friends' heads and entrails isn't a bad second place!"

-Volenta flees from combat under two conditions:

-* Both **vampire spawn** are dead and she has entered her second form, or
-* Her second form has been reduced to 50 hit points or fewer.
+Volenta flees from combat if her first form is reduced to 0 hit points, using her *smokestick* reaction to escape if possible.
+(The other **vampire spawn** don't accompany her, and fight to the death.)

-When she does, she smashes through a nearby window and gallops across the rooftops like a four-legged beast.
+When Volenta flees, she smashes through a nearby window and gallops across the rooftops like a four-legged beast.
 As she flees, she snarls, “You think your precious little church can keep you safe?
 He'll burn down the rest of Vallaki to get to you, and kill the rest of this stinking vermin to force you out!”
 She then sneers at the players and promises to see them again soon before vanishing from sight behind a chimney.
 ### 2. Father Lucian
 [[Non-Player Characters#Father Lucian Petrovich|Father Lucian]] retains the statistics of a **priest**.
 However, his ***divine eminence*** feature now reads as follows: